Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 #### 8. Develop startegic plan
 Create an initial outline for your Working Group's strategic plan that covers more than one year period.
 Please be as detailed as possible.

+#### 9. Intellectual property

+Let's find out which intellectual property and digital assets will stay with JSG and which will be transferred to your WG.

+Some more questions on this:

+- Usage: How will we use these new assets?
+- Payments: Who will pay for the services?
+What's the procedure?
+- Asset protection: How will DAO protect their assets?
+Each time new members join the Joystream DAO council, it is important to ensure that they do not misuse its resources.
+These individuals will possess privileged information, which could cause harm to the DAO if it is not managed responsibly.

 #### Links to old scores (FYI)
 - [Storage Handbook Scores](https://github.com/Joystream/handbook/blob/92697066f2bf2d09752bfda5fba5da378fa812f4/testnet/council-period-scoring/storage-providers-score.md)
 - [Storage Carthage Scores](https://gist.github.com/bwhm/2a8733fe35974d4cb90a34ab1916d2ca#storage-and-distribution)